Aroa mines: English mining operation

 The fighting continued in Venezuela from 1810 to 1821, when the decisive Battle of Carabobo took place.

 In 1824 Bolivar leased the mines to British entrepreneurs.
 According to some sources his aim was to help finance the struggle for independence from Spain.

 Captain Joseph Malachy sailed from Plymouth in March 1825 to take up his position as agent and resident director of the Bolivar Mining Association at the Aroa copper mines.

 Malachy was given the huge salary of £1,200, compared to the typical salary of about £300 for a mine manager in Cornwall.

 The British employed about 1,200 workers in the mines, including British and Venezuelans.

 They used the Aroa River to carry the ore by barge to the coast, where it was loaded onto ships.

 In 1832 Bolivar's sisters Juana and Maria Antonia sold the mines to the Robert Dent, an Englishman who owned the Bolívar Mining Association.

 In the 1830s Cornishmen in the reduction department of the Aroa mines made significant advances in methods of calcinating the copper ore.

 However, the company closed the mines in 1836 due to high mortality among the European workers and tensions with the native workers.

-The Bolívar Mining Association was succeeded by companies such as the Quebrada Land Mining Company, Quebrada Railway Land and Copper Company Limited, Aroa Mines Limited and Bolívar Railway Company Limited.
+The Bolívar Mining Association was succeeded by companies such as La Quebrada Land Mining Company, Quebrada Railway Land and Copper Company Limited, Aroa Mines Limited and Bolívar Railway Company Limited.

 The owners planned to build a railway to the coast in the 1830s under the supervision of the young English engineer, John, later Sir John, Hawkshaw.

-However, the project was put off several times due to civil wars and problems at the mines.
+During Hawkshaw's short stay at Aroa, a new road was constructed to reduce the mule haulage distance, navigation of the River Aroa was improved to cater for larger boats and the route of a future railway line from the mine to the coast planned.
+Unfortunately, the climate at Aroa was more than Hawkshaw's health could stand, and in 1834 he was obliged to return to England.
+The project was put off several times due to civil wars and problems at the mines.